Adriana Kaegi: Career

-Kaegi made a documentary film about her time with Kid Creole and the Coconuts, and in 2009 released her first solo CD Tag.
+Kaegi made a documentary film about her journey with Kid Creole and the Coconuts, and in 2009 released her first solo CD Tag.

 Kaegi's media company was an early adopter of video content for the web.
-She conceived, produced and hosted one of the first interactive live webcast series from New York's Knitting Factory called "Cyber Cabaret", which received "Best live web cast" awards from Yahoo! and CNET in 1998, then went on to produce and promote live and on-demand webcasts for the fashion brands and magazines Style and Elle covering runway shows from New York, Paris and Milan.
+She conceived, produced and hosted the first interactive, monthly live webcast series from New York's Knitting Factory called "Cyber Cabaret", which received "Best live web cast" awards from Yahoo! and CNET in 1998, then went on to produce and promote live and on-demand webcasts for the fashion brands and magazines Style and Elle covering runway shows from New York, Paris and Milan.
+Today, her media company creates premium video content for @Styleculture.tv, her owned and operated channel, and distributes short editorial clips seen by millions globally, via aggregator and wire services.

+Adriana Kaegi extensive fashion video coverage of designer and celebrity interviews, runway fashion and backstage footage, from 2009 until today will soon be available for sale.